 How to pack your bowl:

-- The minimum amount you need is so much that the bottom screen is fully covered with herb.
+- The minimum amount you need to pack your bowl with is the amount that's needed so the bottom screen in your herb chamber is fully covered with herb (this is approximately 0.3 grams).

 How to draw: